SystemsApproach/tcpcc/intro.rst

 *TCP-friendly rate control (TFRC)*.
 TFRC extends TCP-like congestion control to applications that don't use TCP, based on the idea that they can still share available capacity in a fair way with those that do.
-We return to this topic in a later chapter.
+We return to this topic in Chapter 7.

 .. _reading_mathis_eqn:
 .. admonition:: Further Reading